converged-computing/performance-study/experiments/aws/eks/cpu/size32/README.md

 - Start time: 2024-08-21 19:02:07
 - End time: 2024-08-21 00:32:15

+Note: I did try adding the shared memory volume, and for lammps it made it slower by about 3 seconds.
+CPU utilization was the same.

 ```console
 For each experiment (crd in ./crd):
   Create the MiniCluster, and shell in